-The NLTFPD is an “all-risk” Fire District that responds to a multitude of incidents from cat in a tree to fires.
+The NLTFPD is an “all-risk” Fire District that responds to a multitude of incidents from backcountry and water rescue to wildland and structure fires and medical incidents.
 These responses vary on equipment and personnel, depending on the magnitude of the incident or emergency.
-We are dispatched from a combined dispatch center that handles both fire and law enforcement for Washoe County.
+We are dispatched from the Grass Valley Emergency Command Center which handles 60% of dispatch for the Tahoe Basin.
 NLTFPD daily staffing is a complex matrix that is comprised of various positions to allow us to mitigate a basic or serious medical to structure or wildland fire.

 Our three stations are staffed 24 hours a day, seven days a week, in addition to three seasonal wildland/fuels hand crews.
 In the event we have an incident that is complex and labor-intensive, we have agreements in place from neighboring fire districts, to protect Incline Village and Crystal Bay in the event our Fire District personnel are committed to these types of incidents.